aspose-psd/Aspose.PSD-Products/psd/net/editor/psd/_index.md

 {{% /blocks/products/pf/agp/code-block %}}

-This example shows how to easily change the name of each layer in any PSD file.
+This example shows how easy is to rename each layer in any PSD file.
 <!-- CODE-BLOCK -->
 {{% blocks/products/pf/agp/code-block title="Change layer name - C#" offSpacer="" %}}
 ```cs